 I’m Founder of Damson Chocolate, Founder & Editor of Chocablog, Founder of Bean&Bar, Co-Founder of Cocoa Runners and World Chocolate Guide and board member of The Guild Of Fine Chocolate.
 I’ve also been a judge at the World Chocolate Masters, Academy of Chocolate Awards and International Chocolate Awards.

-My love of chocolate started in 2006 when I started Chocablog without knowing anything about the industry.
-Now with over eight years experience writing about everything from artisan bean-to-bar products to supermarket confectionery, I still find something new to learn almost every day.
+My love of chocolate started in 2006 when I started my chocolate blog Chocablog at a time when I knew little about the industry and my access to the best chocolate was limited.
+Now with ten years experience writing about everything from artisan chocolatiers and bean-to-bar products to supermarket confectionery, I still find something new to learn almost every day.

 Before becoming a chocolate writer, I started a small web development & design agency called Dynamite New Media, and still do some work in this area – particularly for chocolate and food industry clients.

 Need A Chocolate Expert?
 Get In Touch!